nerovny/TINYX4/README.md

 - ICSP programming only (saves flash)
 - No USB-UART converter (saves pins)
 - No DC power jack.
 No DC regulator (USB 5v only)
-- User controlled LED on pin A4 (SPI CLK pin)
+- User controlled LED on pin A4 (SPI SCK pin)

 This repo contains the Altium project, ready-made Gerber files archive and BOM.